 File a claim

-Once we receive a Worker's Report of Injury/Illness, we gather information from you, the employer and the health care provider.
-We can usually provide a decision on whether a claim is accepted within an average of 14 days.
-We may need more time for some claims.
+Once we receive an Application for Compensation Benefits we gather information from you, the employer and the health care provider.
+We can usually provide a decision on a claim within an average of 14 days.
+Some claims may take more time.
+We consider each claim on an individual basis.

 Receive benefits and services for accepted claims

 Once a claim is accepted, we let you know about the benefits and services you will receive.
 The services help you recover and safely resume usual job duties.

 You are entitled to receive health care assistance in the form of services, devices or equipment that provide relief from the injuries, as approved by us.
 This may include, but is not limited to, health care services, hospital expenses, medication and aids to independent living.

-If you require treatment in another province we will pay for travel costs to attend treatment.
+If we determine you require treatment in another province, we will pay for travel costs to attend.

 If you are unable to work or participate in modified work duties as a result of the work-related injury, you are entitled to loss of earnings benefits.

-We will cover your earnings for the days you would have worked had you not been injured.
-We will pay loss of earnings benefits based on your average weekly earnings at the time of the injury.
+If you are eligible, you will be entitled to loss of earnings benefits.
+We will pay loss of earnings benefits based on your average earnings at the time of the injury.
 Benefits are calculated based on 75 percent of your gross average, up to the maximum annual earnings.
 Loss of earnings benefits for lower income workers are calculated at 100 percent of your gross average earnings at the time of injury.

 Loss of earnings benefits are not taxed.
 However, you must report your benefits to the Canada Revenue Agency.
 We’ll issue you a statement of benefits paid on a T5 form every year in February.

 You may also be entitled to compensation for a permanent impairment as a result of your work-related injury.
 These benefits will be explained to you by your case manager.

 Recovery and return to work